Thank you to Emily, blogger at Twin Mummy and Daddy

 I’m not quite sure how I feel about this one.
 But I think I err on the side of looking forward to it.
 40 is a bit of a milestone and this provides a catalyst for self-care and improvement.
 Some people I know have had a ’40 before 40′ list.
 I’m not sure I want to pressurise myself to achieve 40 things (in total!) before then.
 So perhaps I will write a ’40 after 40′ list of things to enjoy with my family.

-Thanks again to Emily (Twin Mummy and Daddy
+Thanks again to Emily ( And now I nominate….Twin Mummy and Daddy

 ) for the Top 7 nomination.
 I now nominate the following bloggers to take the Top 7 Tag Challenge:

 All the best to all of Happy Family Hub